bevice/ipmerge/README.md

-Merge files from stdin into subnets
+Merge ip addresses from stdin into subnets

 Example: